the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [4.3.4] 2016-12-08 =

+* Tweak - Tribe Common now is loaded only once across our plugin suite, improves performance on some cases [65755]

 = [4.3.3] 2016-11-16 =

 * Feature - Added Tribe Extension class and loader, to make small addons easier to build [68188]